 If you want to submit your own to a ballot dropbox, then submit your ballot by 8 p.m. on November 2nd.
 The closest dropbox to campus is located at the Parkland/Spanaway library.

 Through the mail or ballot dropbox!
-New this year, stamps will not be required to submit your ballot for WA voters!
+In Washington state, stamps are not required to submit your ballot!

-If registered out of state, you can get a free stamp, provided by ASPLU Lute Vote Director (please email firstname.lastname@example.org to receive a stamp).
+If you’re voting absentee (out of state), you can get a free stamp, provided by ASPLU Lute Vote Director (please email email@example.com to receive a stamp).

 If you have a Washington drivers license, you can register online here.
 If you do not have a WA drivers license, register in person at one of our events or at the .

 Out of state students are still permitted to register in Washington if they choose, or you can register in your home state.
 Each state has a different process to register, and to be registered in another state you will need to request an absentee ballot to vote from PLU.
 Therefore, we generally find it easier for out of state students to register in Washington instead.
 Go to question 1 to find out how to do that.